fzaiser/genfer/README.md

   Higher values take longer, but yield more precise results.
 * `--limit <number>`: the limit up to which probability mass bounds are output, e.g. `--limit 50` outputs `p(0), ..., p(50)`.

-The `geobound` binary implements the Geometric Bound Semantics (Section 4 in the paper).
+The `geobound` binary implements the Geometric Bound Semantics (Section 4 and 5 in the paper).
 It computes a global bound on the program distribution that takes the form of an EGD (eventually geometric distribution).
 In order to find such an EGD bound, it needs to synthesize a contraction invariant, a problem that the Geometric Bound Semantics reduces to a system of polynomial inequality constraints.
 Typically, we do not just want any solution to this constraint problem, but one that minimizes a certain bound, e.g. the expected value or the tail asymptotics.